 Read our detailed article on Rotorua Attractions

-The coastal road to the East Cape is perfect for campervans there are several sites to park and camp for the night all of them with access to the sea and beautiful coastal views – The drive around the East cape is a little bit “off the beaten track” so be sure to keep your fuel topped up, as there are limited refueling opportunities between major towns.
+The coastal road to the East Cape is perfect for campervans there are several sites to park and camp for the night all of them with access to the sea and beautiful coastal views – The drive around the East Cape is a little bit “off the beaten track” so be sure to keep your fuel topped up, as there are limited refueling opportunities between major towns.

-Te – Urewera National Park is another highlight – if you are a confident driver I would recommend the Waikaremoana Road – for the sheer scenic beauty of it, this road takes you through the heart of Te-Urewera National Park – if you wish to experience real New Zealand (as in remote rugged bush) then you should drive this road, plus if you are feeling fit allow a few day’s for Hiking while you are in the Urewera’s.
+Te – Urewera National Park is another highlight if you are a confident driver I would recommend the Waikaremoana Road – for the sheer scenic beauty of it, this road takes you through the heart of Te-Urewera National Park – if you wish to experience real New Zealand (as in remote rugged bush) then you should drive this road, plus if you are feeling fit allow a few day’s for Hiking while you are in the Urewera’s.

 Central North Island

-Central North Island also offers some of the best trout fishing in New Zealand – the area gives you easy access to a selection of the finest fly fishing streams in New Zealand, as well, you have the option of boat fishing on Lake Taupo.
+Central North Island also offers some of the best trout fishing in New Zealand – The Turangi area gives you easy access to a selection of the finest fly fishing streams in New Zealand, as well, you have the option of boat fishing on Lake Taupo.

 Whanganui River: is similar to Mount Taranaki in that, it is a little off the main tourist trail, but both places are well worth a visit if you have the time, (allow 4-5 days) The Whanganui River can be seen quickly and easily by Jet Boat if time is short, or in the summer months take a 3 -5 day Guided Kayak Trip down the Whanganui River this trip allows you plenty of time to experience this wonderful wilderness area, as well, some guided kayak tours offer an introduction to authentic Maori Culture as you travel and camp in their Tribal Lands.

-Napier is the main city in the Hawkes Bay, it well known and admired for its Art Deco Architecture that is prominent throughout the City, Hawkes Bay is a productive growing area both for table fruit and wine grapes – if you enjoy visiting Boutique Wineries and sampling their signature wines then you will enjoy Hawkes Bay.
+Napier is the main city in the Hawkes Bay, it is well known and admired for its Art Deco architecture that is prominent throughout the City, Hawkes Bay is a productive growing area both for table fruit and wine grapes – if you enjoy visiting Boutique Wineries and sampling their signature wines then you will enjoy Hawkes Bay.

-Castle Point in Wairarapa: is famous for dramatic sunrises and gale force winds, almost every photo you see of Castle Point includes the cast iron lighthouse – its flashing light ( 3 times every 30 secounds) has been keeping boats off the rocks and shining the way for seafarers since 1913.
+Castle Point in Wairarapa: is famous for dramatic sunrises and gale-force winds, almost every photo you see of Castle Point includes the cast-iron lighthouse – it’s flashing light ( 3 times every 30 secounds) has been keeping boats off the rocks and shining the way for seafarers since 1913.

 Museum Of New Zealand: Te Papa is promoted as a modern interactive Museum, it is an interesting place to spend a few hours with the family especially if it is raining and blowing a gale outside!

 Mount Victoria: when the weather is perfect the best place to be in Wellington is the Mount Victoria lookout great for video or photos whether you are there during the day or at night it is an impressive view.

 Wellington is well known at least locally for it’s “Coffee Culture” there are many interesting and diverse cafe’s in Wellington we list a few of them in our Things To Do In Wellington article.